Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Like most board games, Carcassonne requires a decent amount of strategizing, but we still wouldn’t consider it to be as difficult to play.
+Like most board games (think Catan Studios Cantan2017), Carcassonne requires a decent amount of strategizing, but we still wouldn’t consider it to be as difficult to play.
 All you figure out is which tiles match with which other ones, and complete more tiles than your partners can to win the game.

 Luckily for most people, playing Carcassonne is quite easy – it’s easier than playing Catan the Board Game.
+But, if you want something more challenging for adults, check out Betrayal At House On The Hill.
 The game begins with one starting tile, with the remaining tiles having been mixed and placed on the table face down.
 Players must also each take up 8 meeples, and once that is done, the first player proceeds by picking a tile that is most likely to match the tile on the table as a continuation of a road, a green farmland or a medieval city.
 Also during a player’s turn, there’s the option to deploy a follower, who goes ahead to become a farmer, knight, thief or monk.
 Once you place one meeple on a tile, no other player can place another meeple on it, or the tile that connects to it.
 They will remain there until there’s a completed city or road.

 Carcassonne players have up to 70 land tiles that they have to figure out how to place, so it helps a lot that the tiles are of high quality and are well detailed, similar to what you’ll also find with the Plan Games Azul Board Game.
 If you flip the tiles over, you’ll also notice that they’re colored differently from the top, and this makes it quite easy to figure out which one of them is the starting tile.
 Also included in the game’s packaging is a rule book, a score board and the follower pieces.